7OOTnegaTerces/iTipJarControl/README.md

 ---
 We are currently looking for contributors.
 Pick out an issue and jump in!

-Working with Swift, Xcode6, Beta7
+Working with Swift and Xcode

 ### Contributing